nicolasberube/Arzette_Randomizer/README.md

 ### damage_boost

 Will permit damage boosting to an extent where it would be possible in casual mode with health drops.
 Deactivating this means you could do logic without taking any damage.

+## spoiler

+Will create a spoiler.txt file that organizes all checks in collection order to help you if you're stuck.

+## seed

+If not null, will use it as the seed for the randomizer.
+If null, will take a random seed, which will be printed in spoiler.txt.

 # Game mod assumptions